 In the Friday Workbox, the slash pockets build upon one another, and need to evolve in order, especially if you are the owner of a business.
 Pink possibilities become purple projects.
 Purple projects then inspire you to grow a team to help you meet your business goals.

 When you first begin working, blue slash pockets are for your professional development, meetings, and your human resources records.
 You need to know and understand yourself first, before you can lead a team.
-In podcast episode 323, I shared how we partnered with Cloverleaf to give you access to three different personality tests.
 After you know yourself, you can learn more and better understand your family members and work team members.

 Learning and developing yourself and your team can only make your work better and more effective.
 As you better understand who you naturally attract and how you best deliver your message, your impact will grow.
 As you reach more people, you will need to add people to your team.